PsycheFoundation/psyche/psyche-book/src/development/python.md

 ## Overview

 Psyche provides a Python integration that allows you to write modeling code in Python using libraries like [Hugging Face Transformers](https://github.com/huggingface/transformers) while leveraging Psyche's Rust core for training orchestration.
-This integration is designed for research where you want the flexibility of Python modeling with Psyche's training infrastructure, and production-scale training where you want to take advanted of highly optimized training frameworks already built in Python.
+This integration is designed for research where you want the flexibility of Python modeling with Psyche's training infrastructure, and production-scale training where you want to take advantage of highly optimized training frameworks already built in Python.

 The Python integration works through a "sidecar" process that Psyche spawns and communicates with during training.

 ## Development Setup

-To develop with the Python integration, we have a Python development shell available.
+To develop with the Python integration, we have a Nix development shell with Python available.

 This shell provides: